timb-machine-mirrors/pfuntner-toys/doc/git.md

 # `git`

 ## Purpose
 No, I didn't re-write `git`!!
 This is a front-end to `/usr/bin/git` which supplies my github user & token for prompts.
 I created this because of I got sick of having to enter the token myself.
 Also, I have to have the presence of mine to get my token every time!
 I have it stored in a file in my home directory but I had to cat it every time I wanted to use a `git` command!
-This solves the problem for the most part I usually have a copy of the script and the associated JSON file in my bin directory.
+This solves the problem for the most part.

 ## Syntax
 ```